iot-block/iotchain/docs/src/main/tut/guides/deploy.md

 - Docker
 - Docker-Compose

-Before deploying, you need a keystore file.
+And before deploying, you need a keystore file.

-- Generate keystore.
+- Keystore file.

-You can create your account using our wallet app, then export the keystore.
+You can create your account using our [Wallet App](https://iotchain.io/wallet), export the keystore from app.

-There are 2 ways to deploy MainNet node: deploy with docker, deploy with docker-compose.
+There are 2 ways to deploy MainNet Node:

+- deploy with docker
+- deploy with docker-compose.

 In this guide, I will deploy node in directory `/iotchain`.

-####Deploy with Docker step-by-step
+#### Deploy with Docker step-by-step
 1. create directory for config datas and keystore file.

     ```bash
     $ cd /iotchain
-    $ mkdir -p etc/iotchain
-    $ mkdir etc/iotchain/keystore
+    $ mkdir -p etc/iotchain/keystore
     ```

 2. upload file `config.yaml` to `/iotchain/etc/iotchain/config.yaml`